Sharing VMs with Other Users

 From then on, the process continues as with any other new service request.
 Workflows and automated provisioning settings apply to requests for shared VMs just as for any other new service request.

-You can create a completion workflow that specifically targets shared VMs.
+Note: You can create a completion workflow that specifically targets shared VMs.
+See Creating Completion Workflows.

 Service Portal users must have the Easy Share permission to share VMs.
 Recipients must have the Request New Service permission.